What is HacknPlan?

-HacknPlan is a project management tool for game development, that brings game design and task management together to provide a better workflow and more intuitive organization for game development teams.
+HacknPlan is a project management tool for game development, that brings game design and project management together to provide a better workflow and more intuitive organization for game development teams.

 Although it does not follow a specific one, the tool heavily inspired by agile methodologies.
 This is the reason why the application revolves around the kanban board as the main tool to track the progress of your tasks.
-Defining meaningful, small and well-defined tasks from your functional requirements, and then putting them on a kanban board, will help you easily check the status of the project and keep everything under control.
+Defining meaningful, small and well-defined tasks/user stories from your functional requirements, and then putting them on a kanban board, will help you easily check the status of the project and keep everything under control.

 However, if we think of a project with the scope of a game, having everything in just one board would become a mess to manage.
 We believe the board should contain a limited amount of tasks in order to provide clarity, otherwise, the excess of information could make you lose sight of what is important and, even worse, commit mistakes.
 HacknPlan is designed to encourage incremental development as a solution to this problem: we divide the work into different Boards you can use as sprints or iterations that contain a limited amount of work to be accomplished within a period of time.
 Ideally, the outcome of completing every board would be a playable version of your game.
 Additionally, you can wrap Boards in what we called Milestones, representing bigger goals in the development roadmap of your game.
 For instance, you could create boards Sprint 1, Sprint 2 and Sprint 3, and put them under the Alpha milestone.

-So, basically, our project is divided into small tasks and those tasks are grouped into boards to be accomplished iteratively over time.
-At the same time, those tasks can be assigned to members of the team, so you can easily see who is working on what.
+So, basically, our project is divided into small work items (tasks or user stories )and those items are grouped into boards to be accomplished iteratively over time.
+At the same time, those items can be assigned to members of the team, so you can easily see who is working on what.

 What about game development?